 A Process Hierarchy

-The adjacent diagram shows a hierarchy of activities.
+The diagram shows a hierarchy of activities.
 Each is named in the verb noun format, and is singular, i.e. ‘Fulfil Order’, not ‘Fulfil Orders‘

 It is common to refer to the activity at the top of such a hierarchy as a ‘Process’ and the activities at the bottom as ‘Tasks’.
-This suggestion for terminology was made by Sharpe and McDermott in there book, “Workflow Modelling”.
+This suggestion for terminology was made by Sharpe and McDermott in their book, “Workflow Modelling”.

 Designing the ‘Process’ Hierarchy

 The top level activity in our diagram is ‘Fulfil order’.

 - Take Order

 Each of these activities is likely to be performed by separate organisation units.